 Cats and dogs can live perfectly well together, depending on the cat (and the dog!).
 We may have to be more selective about cats that would be suitable for you, depending on the cat’s (and the dog’s) history.
 We do not encourage the adoption of young kittens where there are dogs.Does my new cat need me at home?

 Cats are normally very independent animals, but we hope that for at least the first few days in a new home, you would be around a lot so that the transition is easier.
-Kittens will need someone around at times during the day too.Should I adopt a purebred cat or a moggy?
+Kittens will need someone around at times during the day too.Does where I live matter?

 Absolutely!
 Many cats wander and may not be very street-wise, and we would not normally home an outside cat on a busy road.
 The information you give us, and the home visit, should enable us to make sure that we get a good match between the cat and its new home.What if the adopted cat does not settle in its new home?

 The vast majority of the time we do not have any problems following adoption, but occasionally things don’t go to plan – maybe the cat can’t settle, or an existing cat is unaccepting of a new arrival.
-We will try to work with you to resolve the situation, but if it still does not work out, you can return the cat to our care when a space becomes available.Do I need a cat flap?
+We will try to work with you to resolve the situation, but if it still does not work out, you can return the cat to our care at any time within the first two weeks after adoption, or any time after that when a space becomes available.Do I need a cat flap?

 Cats that need outdoor access would ideally have a cat-flap, or at least an owner who is often at home so that the cat can be let in and out as necessary.I live in rented accommodation.
 Can I have a cat?

-Yes, but you’ll need to show us written permission from your landlord that you are allowed to keep a cat.I’m moving house soon.
+Yes, but you’ll need to show us written permission from your landlord that you are allowed to keep a cat.
+Some landlords take a long time to consider and provide permission, so to avoid disappointment, it helps if you can get this sorted out before applying to adopt a cat.
+Bear in mind that some landlords may only give permission for one cat.I’m moving house soon.
 Can I have a cat?

 Depending on when you are moving, it might be better to wait until you are settled in your new home.
 Please ask us for advice.What if I adopt a cat with a medical condition?

-Occasionally, cats in our care have ongoing medical needs, such as arthritis or kidney problems.
+Occasionally, cats in our care have ongoing medical needs, such as arthritis, diabetes, hyperthyroidism or kidney problems.
 These cats need extra special care and a quiet home.
 If ongoing vet costs for an adopted cat with such conditions are an issue for you, we may be able to assist with this, so do ask us.